thisismydesign/dotenv_rails_db_tasks_fix/README.md

 # DotenvRailsDbTasksFix

-#### Fix for the issue when ActiveRecord `rake db:*` tasks are magically executed in both developement and test environments, but environment variables loaded via `dotenv` are not picking up the change.
+#### Fix for the issue when ActiveRecord `rake db:*` tasks are magically executed in both development and test environments, but environment variables loaded via `dotenv` are not picking up the change.

 *You are viewing the README of version [v0.2.1](https://github.com/thisismydesign/dotenv_rails_db_tasks_fix/releases/tag/v0.2.1).
 You can find other releases [here](https://github.com/thisismydesign/dotenv_rails_db_tasks_fix/releases).*